Scan Time and Signal to Noise Ratio (SNR)#

-The signal to noise ratio (SNR) is a critical characteristic that impacts images quality.
+The scan time and signal to noise ratio (SNR) are critical characteristics that impacts image quality and what is practical in MRI.
 For MRI, there is a strong theoretical foundation for the SNR dependency based on the MRI physics and pulse sequence characteristics.

 Learning Goals#

-• Understand how modifications in sequence parameters will affect the expected SNR
+Understand how modifications in sequence parameters will affect the total scan time and expected SNR

 SNR Dependencies#